GiovanniVolpintesta/FoxCathodoLuminescenceCorrector/README.md

 5) Open the file "setup_installation_directories_win64.bat" inside the "etc" subdirectory and type the actual installation paths of the three libraries.
-	- If you are working in an operating system different than Windows, use the informations in passage 1 to understand the purpose of each script, and "translate" them on you own.
+	- If you are working in an operating system different than Windows, use the informations in passage 1 to understand the purpose of each script, and "translate" them on your own.

 6) Double-click on the "build_jar_win64.bat" file to build the project.

 ### How to run:

-If you correctly completed the install passages, you'll be able to launch the program simply double-clicking the "launcher_win64.bat" file.
+If you correctly completed the install passages, you'll be able to launch the program by simply double-clicking the "launcher_win64.bat" file.